Library Giving Day 2020 Campaign Results

 Through the hard work and vision of the Seattle Public Library Foundation and Carl Bloom Associates, what started as an idea has turned into an exciting and successful day of nationwide library support.
-But the real success is due to the many library organizations across North America that responded to the opportunity, took advantage of the positive momentum and launched their own #LibraryGivingDay campaigns and celebrations.
+But the real success is due to the many library organizations across North America that responded to the opportunity, took advantage of the positive momentum and launched their own #LibraryGivingDay campaigns and celebrations, even in the midst of the global COVID-19 pandemic.

 The results have been compiled and are listed below.

-Of those that joined, 89 responded with campaign results and 78 reported positive fundraising revenue — 40% of the 192 who joined the movement.
+Of those that joined, 93 submitted 2020 campaign results and 85 reported positive fundraising revenue.

 What was the total dollar amount raised?

-Of the 78 organizations that reported fundraising revenue, the total projected fundraising goal was approximately $580,000.
+Of the 85 organizations that reported fundraising revenue, the total projected fundraising revenue goal was $800,390.

 How many people donated?